 At Aidoc, we’ve been excited about the prospect of a major partnership with RP for a while now.
 We began working with the practice two years ago and we’re excited that our mutual success has come to fruition.
 RP ran pilots on three of our algorithms and were primarily focused on 1) do they improve patients outcomes and 2) do they make sense from a financial standpoint.
 The radiologists and managers at RP quickly saw the value in using AI to augment their radiologists’ workflows, and our strategic alliance naturally followed.

-From the beginning, we’ve intended for Aidoc serve not just as a developer that’s focused on radiology, but as a partner that can provide all of a healthcare institution’s medical imaging AI needs.
-We’ve worked diligently and quickly to bring the most comprehensive suite of triage and notification algorithms to market, with 6 FDA-cleared product lines that cover largest amount of the human body of any developer.
-We also have expanded into the multidisciplinary care space with our new Pulmonary Embolism (PE) Care Coordination tool, enabling specialists across different departments to respond faster, work together more efficiently, and deliver life-saving PE care with the help of AI.
+From the beginning, our intention for Aidoc was to not only be a development company focused on radiology, but to also be a partner that would provide all of a healthcare institution’s medical imaging AI needs.
+We worked diligently and quickly to bring the most comprehensive suite of triage and notification algorithms to market, with 6 FDA-cleared product lines that cover largest amount of the human body of any developer.
+We also expanded into the multidisciplinary care space with our new Pulmonary Embolism (PE) Care Coordination tool, enabling specialists across different departments to respond faster, work together more efficiently, and deliver life-saving PE care with the help of AI.

 Working with Radiology Partners is a major step in solidifying our position as the leading enterprise AI vendor.
 With the potential to deploy across RP’s massive network – over 3,400 hospitals – Aidoc is positioned to provide our unparalleled and clinically proven technology to thousands of radiologists across the country.
 Given that we are in a period of rapid expansion, I am excited that we will be able to continue to provide new triage and notification algorithms and care coordination solutions as we release them in 2021 to RP’s customers.